"Give an example of teamwork" sounds easy. Most answers are vague mush with no result.

 "Tell me about a time you worked as part of a team."
 It sounds like a softball.
 It isn't.

 The trap: candidates default to "we" language and never describe what they personally did.
 The interviewer walks out unsure whether you led, contributed, or just turned up.
-67% of behavioural-question scoring rubrics explicitly penalise overuse of "we" (LinkedIn Talent Insights, 2024).
+Behavioural scoring rubrics routinely penalise overuse of "we".

 The STAR method (Situation, Task, Action, Result) forces the "I" back into the story if you use it properly.
 Three worked answers below.
 For the parent framework, see the STAR method interview examples guide.